MaouGaukkenI/DevSENAC-ModI-T2-AT1/README.md

 The algorithms presented in this project are examples of how to use Portugol Studio to solve specific problems.
 They address calculations and decisions based on user input, demonstrating the use of variables, constants, and control structures.

-## Contributions

-If you would like to contribute to this project, feel free to submit pull requests with improvements or corrections.
-We appreciate your contributions!

-## License

-This project is licensed under the [MIT License](LICENSE).

 # Projeto de Algoritmos em Portugol Studio-Traduzido:

 ## Descrição